sundram1343/Property-Price-Estimator/README.md

 # Property-Price-Estimator
-This is a project made in c only
+This is a project made in c++ only